bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

   Figure 2: Entropy Encoding with a Latent Variable Model

-Starting from the input data, we need to first generate some value for our latent variable :math:`\bf z` so that we can use it for our model :math:`P(\bf x|\bf z)`.
+Starting from the input data, we need to first generate some value for our latent variable :math:`\bf z` so that we can use it with our model :math:`P(\bf x|\bf z)`.
 This can be obtained either by sampling the prior (or posterior if available), or really any other method that would generate an accurate distribution for :math:`\bf x`.
 Once we have :math:`\bf z`, we can run it through our model, get distributions for each :math:`x_i` and encode the input data as usual.
 The one big difference is that we also have to encode our latent variables.
-The latent variables *should* be distributed according to our prior distribution, so we can use it with the ANS coder to compress :math:`\bf z`.
+The latent variables *should* be distributed according to our prior distribution (for most sensible models), so we can use it with the ANS coder to compress :math:`\bf z`.
 Notice that we cannot use the posterior here because we won't have access to :math:`\bf x` at decompression time, therefore, would not be able to decompress :math:`\bf z`.

 .. figure:: /images/bbans_latent_decode.png